This museum, a tribute to France's most famous sculptor, is a must see for anyone who loves the works of Auguste Rodin.

 Rodin, however, was more than just a sculptor, though that is certainly the medium for which he is most well known.
 His sketches and paintings are also magnificent and play an important role in his growth as an artist.

-The Musée Rodin (The Rodin Museum) is located in an 18th century mansion where the artist once lived and worked, tucked behind a walled garden away from the hubbub of the city.
-The building is located next to the Invalides,
+The Musée Rodin (The Rodin Museum) is located in an eighteenth century mansion where the artist once lived and worked, tucked behind a walled garden away from the hubbub of the city.
+The building is located next to the Invalides

 the location of the tomb of Napoleon Bonaparte.
 The mansion was originally built for a Paris wigmaker but also belonged to the Catholic church and, eventually, the city of Paris.